sobemurray/Spring-Utils/README.md

 Created a custom LinkedHashMap type that has a maximum size limit.
 This will be used in caches that we don't want to grow too large
 #### FDI-213
 Added an error for when update a password and they don't match
+#### FDI-214
+Moved classes that should have been in the security project

 ## 1.0.11
 ##### 06-05-2024